HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 [^17]:
     In that same [Richard Borcherds video][15], for instance, which I know I watched when it came out.
-In fact, lots of references on etale spaces, in hindsight, put at least a bit of emphasis on the fact that etale spaces can be highly nonhausdorff.
-I think I'm not the first person to have made this mistake, haha, and I know that when I teach etale spaces going forwards I'm going to be sure to emphasize this too!
+In fact, lots of references on etale spaces, in hindsight, emphasize the fact that etale spaces can be highly nonhausdorff.
+My guess is that I'm not the first person to have made this mistake, haha, and I know that when I teach etale spaces going forwards I'm going to be sure to emphasize this too!